 Dr Bronwyn Leigh is a clinical psychologist, perinatal and infant clinician and early parenting consultant.
 She is the Director of the Centre for Perinatal Psychology.
-She consults in Fairfield and Croydon Vic.
+She consults in Fairfield Vic.
 Bronwyn specialises in the psychological aspects of becoming a parent, the emotional development of infants, and parent-infant relationships.
 She has contributed to research in the areas of maternal mood, prematurity and early parenting difficulties, and has been a national trainer in perinatal loss counselling.
 She was the founding member and inaugural National Convener of the Australian Psychological Society’s Perinatal and Infant Psychology Interest Group (PIPIG).
 Bronwyn is experienced in the provision of clinical supervision, training and consultancy and has published in academic journals, presented at conferences and provided media interviews.
 Bronwyn co-authored Towards Parenthood: Preparing for the Changes and Challenges of a New Baby (ACER Press, 2009) a self-help reflective guidebook for parents during pregnancy and in the first year after having a baby.

 Bronwyn has facilitated this PIMH workshop since 2012.
 It started as a 2-day workshop but the feedback was overwhelmingly that participants wanted more!
 So, it is now offered as a 3-day intensive.
-It has run in Cairns, Brisbane, Melbourne, Launceston and Hobart with participants from around Australia and overseas.
+It has run in Cairns, Brisbane, Darwin, Melbourne, Launceston and Hobart with participants from around Australia and overseas.

 Interested in what others think about the workshop?